ubaldot/vim-helpme/README.md

 ### Sourcing from external files
 Sometimes, you want to take a look at different notes but you still want to access them at the speed of light without leaving Vim.

-In such a case you can simply write your notes in an external file and source it of them through`:HelpMe <filename>`.
+In such a case you can simply write your notes in an external file and source it through`:HelpMe <filename>`.
 For example, if you have a `numpy_cmds.txt` file in your HOME directory with the following content:

 ```